SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/08_invoke_javacode_from_graphit.md

 -  True, displays the amount in GBP.
 -  False displays the amount in EUR.

-Defining the datasets nodes and Javascript node as a child of the Balance node:
+Defining the datasets nodes and JavaScript node as a child of the Balance node:
 ![](/articles/15_web_services/17_Graphit/images/50_invoke_javacode_from_graphit.PNG)